migrationsKB/migrationsKB.github.io/MGKB/index.md

 ```

-* The following query retrieves GDPR indicator values and the number of negative sentiment tweets in United Kingdom.
+* The following query retrieves GDPR indicator values and the number of negative sentiment tweets in the United Kingdom.
 ```sparql
 SELECT  ?year ?IndicatorValue (count(?tweet) as ?numOfTweets) where {
   ?tweet fibo_fnd_rel_rel:isCharacterizedBy ?gdpr.